Thingy18/harrymills.github.io/essays/my-smart-questions.md

 ## What is a smart question?

-Eric Steven Raymond wrote a whole essay on smart questions and how to write them that can be found here [How To Ask Questions The Smart Way](http://www.catb.org/esr/faqs/smart-questions.html)
+Eric Steven Raymond wrote a whole essay on smart questions and how to write them that can be found here

+[How To Ask Questions The Smart Way](http://www.catb.org/esr/faqs/smart-questions.html)

+While his essay goes over every single thing that you should know when asking technical questions but there were several big ideas.

 ## An example of a smart question